plaid/pattern/README.md

 mkcert localhost
 ```

-This will create a certificate file localhost.pem and a key file localhost-key.pem.
+This will create a certificate file localhost.pem and a key file localhost-key.pem inside your client folder.
-Copy both of these files to the root of the Pattern client folder.

 Then in the package.json file in the package.json folder, replace this line on line 26